Learn why incorporating negative space design is absolutely crucial, as well as get practical tips for how to pull it off in your own home.

 In week 6 of The Principles Of Interior Design series, let’s talk about space design.
 More specifically, let’s talk about negative space design.

 When decorating our homes, most of us know what we like, but have no idea how to pull it all together.
 This series is focused on helping you to overcome that and get you well on your way to being able to successfully decorate your home, no matter your budget.
-Find the rest of the series at these links:
+CLICK HERE to see the rest of the series!

 When it comes to design, you’ve probably heard the terms “negative space”, “breathing room” or even “white space” thrown around.
 This seemingly unimportant concept can make a huge difference in your interiors!